CDCgov/prime-simplereport-site/_pages/using-simplereport/reset-your-simplereport-password.md

 ![The "Answer" field for your security question, along with the "Reset Password" button]({% link assets/img/resources/reset-your-simplereport-password/step-7.png %})
 8. Enter a new password in both the “New password” and “Repeat password” fields, then click **Reset Password**.
 ![The "New password" and "Repeat password" fields, along with the "Reset Password" button]({% link assets/img/resources/reset-your-simplereport-password/step-8.png %})
-9. You’ll need to use the multifactor authentication option that you set up when you registered your account.
+9. You’ll need to use the multi-factor authentication option that you set up when you registered your account.
 Here’s an example of what you’ll need to do if you set up SMS authentication:
    1. Click the gray **Send code** button to have the verification code sent to your phone.
 (Make sure to click the button, or else the code won’t get sent.)
    ![The "Send code" button]({% link assets/img/resources/reset-your-simplereport-password/step-9a.png %})
    1. Once you receive the text, enter the code in the “Enter Code” field.